hrgdavor/php_hipster_sql/README.md

 In case you are becoming a hipster gradually on an existing project, you can skip the `$DB->connect(...)` and use `$DB->set_connection($MyExistingConnection);` just make sure the type of the existing connection matches the hipster class flavor.
-There is no guarantee that this will not cause side effects, so it is up to you if you want to try the gradual transition instead going full hipster.
+There is no guarantee that this will not cause side effects, so it is up to you if you want to try the gradual transition instead of going full hipster.

 ## Getting some data